aceresearch/climate/SOLUTIONS.md

 # Solution space

 - Reforestation and Afforestation
+  - Forestry
-  - Silviculture
+  - Silviculture (stand-level, i.e. more granular than forestry)
 - Carbon capture and sequestration
-- Green concrete
+- Green manufacturing
+- Clean energy and renewables
+  - Generation: total amount of energy generated over time
+  - Capacity: maximum amount of power that can be delivered at any particular moment